 Thus the energy transfer argument is not applicable in the analysis of the two trajectories.
 Instead, rather other dynamical arguments have to be invoked that do not involve energy transfer.
-Note that due to the presence of the preadsorbed hydrogen atoms the potential energy surface of the H2 molecules is much more corrugated than the PES for $H_2$ interacting with clean Pd(100), similar to the situation of H2 impinging on sulfur-precovered Pd(100), as already discussed [27, 32].
+Note that due to the presence of the preadsorbed hydrogen atoms the potential energy surface of the H2 molecules is much more corrugated than the PES for H2 interacting with clean Pd(100), similar to the situation of $H_2$ impinging on sulfur-precovered Pd(100), as already discussed.
 This strong corrugation leads to strong steering effects which are very sensitive to the particular arrangement of the substrate atoms.
 Note also that any single trajectory sensitively depends on the initial conditions, i.e., the interaction dynamics is highly non-linear and chaotic.
-Hence, it is a small rearrangement of the Pd substrate atoms upon the impact of the $H_2$ molecules that does not show up in the energy balance which changes the fate of the trajectory.
+Hence, it is a small rearrangement of the Pd substrate atoms upon the impact of the H2 molecules that does not show up in the energy balance which changes the fate of the trajectory.
+In other words, it seems that the dimension of the accessible phase space of the trajectory matters for the outcome of the scattering event.
+Although the energy transferred to each Pd atom is very small, the possibility for the Pd atoms to move makes the surface less symmetric than a static Pd surface would be, and this symmetry-breaking allows for the trajectories to access regions of the phase space that would not be accessible on a frozen surface.
 This argument not invoking any energy transfer is consistent with the observation that there are also few trajectories with the same initial conditions that lead to dissociative adsorption on the fixed substrate but to scattering when the Pd substrate atoms are allowed to move.